asherbhs/apl-book/book/trees/representing-trees.md

 Following these pointers from any starting node will trace out the path to that node from the root, as found in the path matrix.

 Notice that node $0$, as the root, has no parent.
-We could use some kind of sentinal value like $-1$ to indicate that a node has no parent, but for reasons which will become clear as we work with this representation more, we instead have the root $0$ point to itself.
+We could use some kind of sentinal value like $-1$ to indicate that a node has no parent, but for reasons which will become clear as we work with this representation more, we instead have the root, node $0$, point to itself.

-Like the depth vector, the parent vector is extremely space efficient, and like the path matrix, it is not heavily constrained by ordering requirements.
+Like the depth vector, the parent vector is extremely space efficient.
+Like the path matrix, it is not heavily constrained by ordering requirements.
 The nodes can be shuffled arbitrarily, so long as we update the parents in each place to reflect the suffling.

 This representation is suitable for most of our purposes, and it is the one we will focus on for the rest of the tutorial.

+## Challenge

+**Challenge:** To make sure you really understand each of these representations, draw yourself a small tree on paper, and then write out the depth vector, path matrix, and parent vector for that tree.
+As you figure these out, you will get an idea of what the APL interpreter is spending its time doing when working with these representations.